Rishabh10s/nvm-bash/README.md

 ## Why this script is not working for me?
 1. Check if NODE_BASE_PATH is set correctly in the script.
+2. Check if extracted directories of node versions have node.exe.
-2. Check if the nvm-bash.sh is present in the home directory.
+3. Check if the nvm-bash.sh is present in the home directory.
-3. Check if nvm-bash.sh script is invoked from ~/.bash_profile.
+4. Check if nvm-bash.sh script is invoked from ~/.bash_profile.
 If '. ~/nvm-bash.sh' line not found then execute this from git bash.
 ```bash
 echo ". ~/nvm-bash.sh" >> ~/.bash_profile